Best museums in Rome

 Doria Pamphilj Gallery

 The grandiose Palazzo Doria Pamphilj, situated on the prime real estate of Via del Corso houses an equally lofty art collection.
+Here, in the four wings overlooking the internal courtyard with its splendid renaissance arches, as well as the two large adjoining halls, is where most of the masterpieces of the Doria Pamphilj family’s private art collection are held.
 Between the intricate frescos and ornate gilded décor are pieces by Caravaggio, Bernini, Raphael and more.

 Adult €12, Concessions €8